ethereum/devp2p/caps/eth.md

 ### Blob Transaction and Cell Exchange

-Blob transaction carries one or more large objects called blobs, in addition to the normal transaction payload.
-Blobs are not sent directly with the transaction.
-Instead, they are split into cells using the erasure code defined in [EIP-7594], and these cells are exchanged separately between peers.
-Since a transaction can carry multiple blobs, cell exchange is handled at the transaction level, which means that cells in the same transaction should be delivered together.
+Blob transactions contain one or more 128 KiB fixed-size objects called blobs.
+Blobs can be split into cells using the erasure code defined in [EIP-7594].
+The size of a cell is currently defined as 2 KiB, which means each blob consists of 128 cells encoded with a 1/2 code rate.
+A cell is identified within the erasure-coded blob by its order (index).

+Blobs also include metadata such as cell proofs and a commitment required to verify whether a cell belongs to the blob data.

+- Commitment: A cryptographic value bound to a blob, used in inclusion verification to ensure that any given cell is part of the original blob.

+- Proof: A cell-specific proof used during inclusion verification of the corresponding cell.

-When a blob transaction is added to a peer's pool, availability of its cells should be announced to the network using the `cells` field in the [NewPooledTransactionHashes] message.
-If a bit is set, it indicates that the peer holds the corresponding cell for all blobs included in the announced transactions.
+Blob transaction exchange must be initiated exclusively through the [NewPooledTransactionHashes] message.
+The peer must also announce the availability of its cells using the cells field in the message.
+If a bit in the field is set, it indicates that the peer holds the corresponding cell for all blobs included in the announced transactions.

-All peers that receive the message can then request the cells whose indices are specified in the cells field using the [GetCells] message.
-Clients can selectively store cells according to their local parameters.
+Responses to [GetPooledTransactions] for blob transactions include the traditional transaction payload and blob metadata.
+However, the blob data itself can only be obtained as cells via [GetCells].
+Since a transaction can carry multiple blobs, cell exchange is handled at the transaction level, meaning that all cells within the same transaction must be delivered together.

+Upon receiving the [NewPooledTransactionHashes] message with new blob transaction hashes, the node begins fetching cells in parallel with transaction fetching.
+The node first makes a probabilistic decision.
+If it decides to fetch full blobs with probability $p$, it requests them using the [GetCells] message, setting more than 50% of the total cell indices to 1 in the cells field.
+The recommended probability $p$ is 0.15.

+If it decides not to fetch full blobs, it must instead request its custody cells from peers that announced overlapping availability, using the [GetCells] message, but only after observing N (TBD) distinct full-availability announcements.
+Custody cells are the cells whose indices belong to the custody index set of the associated consensus node ID.
+The node must also request an excess of N random columns in addition to its custody set to mitigate targeted and selective data attacks.
+A node must announce availability only after obtaining all of its custody cells.

-A node should never announce availability to a peer that it can infer to already have the associated cell.
-This can be achieved by remembering set of versioned hashes and cell indices announced by each peer.
+A node must request no more than 4 (TBD) columns per peer per transaction.
+It should never announce availability to a peer if it can infer that the peer already holds the corresponding cell.
+This can be achieved by tracking the set of transaction hashes and cell indices announced by each peer.

+To manage uplink bandwidth usage, a node may disconnect peers that issue excessive requests.
+This can be enforced by monitoring factors such as the number of requested cells over a given period.
+A client connected to a supernode that stores the entire custody set should distribute its requests as evenly as possible.
+To avoid being banned by the peer, it must also respect a probability parameter $p$.
+With probability $p$, it should request 50% of the data from a single peer, and with probability $1 – p$, it should request subsets of cells collectively from multiple peers.

 ### Transaction Encoding and Validity